Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Many athletes, although they concentrate their attention on proteins, but some of them consume proteins in insufficient quantities.
-This problem exists for athletes who train for endurance, for example, runners.
-These athletes focus their attention not on building muscle mass, but on consuming excess calories and increasing body weight.
-The most common North American diets, which are sources of protein, often contain many fats that can be replaced with carbohydrates.
-An inadequate protein can put an athlete in front of the risk of reducing muscle mass.
-Inadequate intake of it means a lack of amino acids for tissue repair and synthesis and threatens the athlete with injuries.
-Chronic fatigue in these athletes also indicates weakness of the muscles.
+Although many athletes focus on protein, some do not consume enough protein.
+This problem is common among endurance athletes, such as runners.
+These athletes focus not on building muscle mass, but on consuming excess calories and gaining weight.
+The most common North American diets, which are sources of protein, are often high in fat, which can be replaced by carbohydrates.
+Inadequate protein can put an athlete at risk of losing muscle mass.
+Inadequate protein intake means a lack of amino acids for tissue repair and synthesis, and puts the athlete at risk for injury.
+Chronic fatigue in these athletes also indicates muscle weakness.

 Triad of female athletes

-The triad of female athletes is characterized, first of all, by inadequate consumption of calories with the subsequent violation of the menstrual cycle (amenorrhea) and, finally, with osteoporosis.
-It is suggested that inadequate protein intake may be associated with the onset of amenorrhea.
-It is shown that a violation of the normal menstrual cycle and a lack of estrogens lead to inadequate accumulation of calcium and, consequently, to bone defects, including fractures and osteoporosis.
+The triad of female athletes is characterized primarily by inadequate caloric intake followed by menstrual irregularities (amenorrhea) and finally osteoporosis.
+It has been suggested that inadequate protein intake may be associated with the occurrence of amenorrhea.
+It has been shown that menstrual irregularities and estrogen deficiency lead to inadequate calcium accumulation and, consequently, to bone defects including fractures and osteoporosis.

-Clark et al. Determined that amenorrheic female runners consume 300-500 calories per day less than female athletes with a normal menstrual cycle.
-Helson et al. Showed that 82% of amenorrheic women had less protein intake than RDN, and only 35% of women with normal menstrual cycles had protein intake lower than RDN.
-The intake of calcium in these two groups did not differ.
-It is shown that the diets of athletes involved in running, dancing and gymnastics are not adequate for many nutrients, including the total number of calories and proteins.
-The relationship between the amount of protein and menstrual function is not yet clear, but there is a risk of amenorrhea for athletes with a lack of protein in food.
-It is also interesting to know whether the quality of protein relates to the risk of amenorrhea or not.
+Clark et al. found that amenorrhoeic female runners consumed 300-500 kcal/day less than female athletes with normal menstrual cycles.
+Helson et al. showed that 82% of amenorrhoeic women had protein intakes below the RDI, while only 35% of subjects with normal menstrual cycles had protein intakes below the RDI.
+Calcium intake did not differ between the two groups.
+The diets of female runners, dancers, and gymnasts have been shown to be inadequate in many nutrients, including total calories and protein.
+The relationship between protein intake and menstrual function is not yet completely clear, but there is a risk of amenorrhea for athletes with insufficient protein intake.
+It is also interesting to know whether protein quality is related to the risk of amenorrhea.

-Protein utilization is more effective at high quality.
-FAO / WHO uses egg protein as the standard against which the quality of other proteins is compared.
+Protein utilization is more efficient when its quality is high.
+FAO/WHO use egg white as a standard against which the quality of other proteins is compared.

-A diet without products of animal origin calls into question the synthesis of all amino acids.
-The less animal protein in the athlete's diet, the greater the amount of plant protein needed to meet the needs for amino acids.
-The exception is soy products.
-To assess the quality of the FAO / WHO protein, an "amino acid estimate" is used, as an alternative to the older method, the protein efficiency factor (CAB).
-As an evaluation, hydrolysates and soy protein concentrates equivalent to animal proteins in the ability to meet the long-term needs of children in amino acids are used.
+A diet without animal products calls into question the synthesis of all amino acids.
+The less animal protein in an athlete's diet, the more vegetable protein is needed to meet the needs for amino acids.
+Soy products are an exception.
+To assess protein quality, FAO/WHO use the "amino acid assessment" as an alternative to the older method - the protein efficiency ratio (PER).
+As an assessment, they use hydrolysates and concentrates of soy protein, equivalent to animal proteins in their ability to meet the long-term needs of children for amino acids.

-Vegetarians who include dairy products, eggs and soy products in their diets should not have difficulty meeting their needs for amino acids and common proteins.
+Vegetarians who include dairy products, eggs, and soy products in their diets should have no difficulty meeting their amino acid and total protein needs.

-Many women consume an inadequate amount of protein to reduce the intake of calories.
-The utilization of proteins decreases as the energy level falls below its costs.
+Many women consume inadequate amounts of protein to reduce caloric intake.
+Protein utilization decreases as energy levels fall below energy expenditure.

-During pregnancy, the need for protein rises.
-Pregnant women need about 60 grams of protein per day, compared with 45 grams per day for RDN for non-pregnant women.
-Studies related to exercise during pregnancy are relatively recent.
-Many athletes train during the entire pregnancy.
-The intensity and duration of the load, as well as its effect on pregnancy, depend on many factors, including the level of physical fitness of the woman.
-A training program for a pregnant woman should be discussed with her physician.
-The need for proteins for a trained pregnant woman is not established.
-Safe recommendations are in the range of 1.0-1.4 g-kg body weight.
+During pregnancy, protein requirements increase.
+Pregnant women require about 60 g of protein per day, compared to 45 g per day for non-pregnant women.
+Research on exercise during pregnancy is relatively new.
+Many athletes train throughout their pregnancy.
+The intensity and duration of the training, as well as its effect on pregnancy, depend on many factors, including the woman’s level of fitness.
+A pregnant woman’s exercise program should be discussed with her physician.
+Protein requirements for an exercising pregnant woman have not been established.
+Safe recommendations range from 1.0 to 1.4 g per kg of body weight.

 - Older people

-The utilization of protein changes with age.
-As people become less active with age, their needs in proteins require further study.
+Protein utilization changes with age.
+As people become less active with age, their protein requirements require further study.

 - Diabetes

-Diabetic patients are recommended not to exceed the RDN for proteins.
-Diabetes patients who are trained should meet their increased protein needs until there are problems with the kidneys and consult their physician on a regular basis.
+Diabetics are advised not to exceed the RDA for protein.
+Diabetics who exercise should meet their increased protein needs as long as there are no kidney problems and consult their physician regularly.